Digital Sovereignty

 The practical implication is straightforward.
 If you store customer data, financial records, or regulated information in a platform you do not control, you are adding regulatory risk on top of commercial risk.
 Owning your infrastructure does not eliminate compliance obligations, but it gives you direct control over how they are met.

-How Vendor Lock-In Works
+How SaaS Vendor Lock-In Works

 Data gravity